-We market our SLING TV services primarily to consumers who do not subscribe to traditional satellite and cable pay-TV services.
+We promote our Pay-TV services as providing our subscribers with better service, technology and value than those available from other subscription television service providers.
+We offer a wide selection of video services under the DISH TV brand, with access to hundreds of channels depending on the level of subscription.
+Our standard programming packages generally include programming provided by national and regional cable networks.
+We also offer programming packages that include local broadcast networks, specialty sports channels, premium movie channels and Latino and international programming.
+We market our SLING TV services to consumers who do not subscribe to traditional satellite and cable pay-TV services, as well as to current and recent traditional pay-TV subscribers who desire a lower cost alternative.
 Our SLING TV services require an Internet connection and are available on multiple streaming-capable devices including streaming media devices, TVs, tablets, computers, game consoles and phones.
-We offer SLING International, SLING Latino and SLING domestic video programming services.
+We offer SLING domestic, SLING International, and SLING Latino video programming services.